 If the particle size of the substances are then it's a colloid-dispersed system or colloid solution.

 If the particle size is more than then it's a coarser-grained system.

-Among the true solutions, there are 2 classes - electrolyte solutions (ions), which conduct electric current and non-electrolyte solutions (molecules).
+Among the true solutions, there are 2 classes - electrolyte solutions (ions), which conduct electric current, and non-electrolyte solutions (molecules).

 Particles mixed in a solution can interact with each other.
-Due to the presence or absence of interaction of solution particles with each other they can be put in two groups - real and ideal.
+Due to the presence or absence of interaction of solution particles with each other, they can be put in two groups - real and ideal.

-Raoult's First law states(see Raoult's law) that partial pressure of vapour is proportionate to its mole fraction in the solution, with a proportionality coefficient equal to the saturated vapor pressure over the pure component.
+Raoult's First law states(see Raoult's law) that partial pressure of vapor is proportionate to its mole fraction in the solution, with a proportionality coefficient equal to the saturated vapor pressure over the pure component.

-Or in case of two-component solution
+Or in the case of a two-component solution

 This law has two consequences, which are called Raoult's Second law.